krieghan/ruby-doubles/README.md

 execute for ruby 1.8 to get around this issue.
 Their solution may be more appropriate for you if your project is entrenched in 1.8.

-To clarify, none of the special logic I wrote to sidestep this issue executes on 1.9 or above.
+To clarify, all of the special logic I wrote to sidestep this issue is skipped entirely on 1.9 or above.